 Check the online tutorial.

 Supervisors of support staff should see HR Policy HR-08-70, Performance Appraisal.

 Supervisors of service maintenance staff should consider performance management a good management practice.
 Contact your department management to discuss such a program within your unit.

-Training classes are available each semester from University Human Resources.
+Training classes are available each semester from IU Human Resources.
 Please check the Employee and Organizational Development Guide or our Web page for dates and times.
 Departmental consulting on performance management is also available.
 Contact Deb Dunbar at 812-855-4104 to schedule a meeting.